Planning as Theorem Proving with Heuristics: Conclusion and Future Work

 It happens that deductive planning in SC leads naturally to lifted planning with action schemas at run time.
 However, in this paper we do not compare our planner with other recent lifted planners.
 This study remains an interesting and important future work.

-Since we ground actions at run-time by evaluating their preconditions, and this is one of the computational bottlenecks, in particular, in the hard-to-ground domains with complex preconditions as in \cite{MasoumiAntoniazziSoutchanski2015,QovaiziMScThesis2019}, we need a better algorithm for finding possible actions.
+Since we ground actions at run-time by evaluating their preconditions, and this is one of the computational bottlenecks, e.g., in the domains with complex preconditions \cite{MasoumiAntoniazziSoutchanski2015,QovaiziMScThesis2019}, we need a better algorithm for finding possible actions.

 In addition, we would like to develop an implementation that does not rely on DCA for objects, e.g., an implementation for the planning problems where the actions can create or destroy objects.
 This is doable within our theorem-proving approach to planning.